SNAS/website/site/content/docs/install_kafka.md

 ### **Monitoring/Troubleshooting**
+You can navigate all the log files from within the container.
+Connect to container using:

+    docker exec -it openbmp_kafka bash

-You can use standard docker exec commands to monitor the log files.
-To monitor kafka, use:
+Or, you can use standard docker exec commands on host to monitor the log files.
+To monitor logs, use:

     docker exec openbmp_kafka tail -f /var/log/*.log

-Alternatively, it can be easier at times to navigate all the log files from within the container.
-You can connect to the container using:
+Or, you can monitor the docker container by getting the console logs.
+This is useful if the container exits due to invalid start or for another reason.
+To see console logs for collector, use:

-    docker exec -it openbmp_kafka bash
+    docker logs openbmp_kafka

-You can also monitor one of the topics to see messages.
+You can also monitor individual Kafka topics to see messages.
 For example, you can monitor the openbmp.parsed.unicast_prefix topic using:

     docker exec openbmp_kafka /usr/local/kafka/bin/kafka-console-consumer.sh -z localhost --topic openbmp.parsed.unicast_prefix

-You can monitor the docker container by getting the console logs.
-This is useful if the container exits due to invalid start or for another reason.

-    docker logs openbmp_kafka

 ### **System Start/Restart Config (Ubuntu 16.04/Xenial)**
  By default, the containers will not start automatically on system boot/startup.
 You can use the below example to instruct the container to start automatically.